All Products

 Step 1: Prepare the environment

-1. Connect to the instance for which you want to modify and compile RPM packages of the Alibaba Cloud Linux kernel.
+1. Connect to the ECS instance for which you want to modify and compile RPM packages of the Alibaba Cloud Linux kernel.

-For more information, see Connect to a Linux instance by using a password or key.
+For more information, see Use Workbench to connect to a Linux instance over SSH.

 2. Run the following commands to download an Alibaba Cloud Linux Docker image and access the Docker container: